 BRINGING FEDERAL DOLLARS HOME.
 Mayor Garcetti has worked aggressively to bring federal tax dollars back to Los Angeles to help build the transportation network of the future.
 Metro has secured over $4.5 billion in federal funding for transportation investments in the city and LA County.

-SAFER STREETS: Our streets have to be safer for everyone -- to save lives and reduce traffic fatalities, we must prioritize safety in all decisions, be flexible in our approach, and maintain a continuous and open dialogue.
+SAFER STREETS.
+Our streets have to be safer for everyone -- to save lives and reduce traffic fatalities, we must prioritize safety in all decisions, be flexible in our approach, and maintain a continuous and open dialogue.
 Vision Zero, the 10th Executive Directive signed by Mayor Garcetti on August 24, 2015, is an initiative to make L.A.’s roads safer for all Angelenos, with a goal of eliminating traffic fatalities completely by 2025.
-The program has delivered over 1,100 safety improvements across the City and is planning over 400 more in 2018.
-This work helped lead to 6.2% reduction in traffic fatalities from 2016 to 2017.
+The program has delivered over 1,300 safety improvements across the City.
+This work helped lead to 7.32% reduction in traffic fatalities from 2016 to 2018.